MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/ns-winnt-_system_cpu_set_information.md

 Specifies a tag used by Core Allocation to communicate a given allocated CPU Set between threads in different components.

+##### - CpuSet.Parked : 1

+If set, the home processor of this CPU Set is parked.
+If the CPU Set is on a parked processor, threads assigned to that set may be reassigned to other processors that are selected by the<b> Process Default</b> sets or the <b>Thread Selected</b> sets.
+If all such processors are parked, the threads are reassigned to other available processors on the system.

 ##### - CpuSet.Allocated : 1

 If set, the specified CPU Set is not available for general system use, but instead is allocated for exclusive use of some processes.
 If a non-NULL <b>Process</b> argument is specified in a call to <a href="https://msdn.microsoft.com/168B00AB-1B11-44A0-B548-903CA3F4BBDE">GetSystemCpuSetInformation</a>, it is possible to determine if the processor is allocated for use with that process.